crread/chess/README.md

 This chess game is my first personal push on github and my first project on ReactJs.
-The goal of this project is to learn more about Javascript ES6 and basic features on ReactJs as Compenents , props and lifecycle of Components.
+The goal of this project is to learn more about Javascript ES6 and basic features on ReactJs as Compenents , props and lifecycle and Components.

 The project is not over yet, I have to work on some features and bugs listed below :